 The prevention and reduction of natural disaster risk is a coordinated effort at all levels of global governance - from global and regional to national and local level.
-For over twenty years the world community has been working on the establishment and organization of a system to manage the risks of disasters.
+For over 20 years, the world community has been working on the establishment and organization of a system to manage the risks of disasters.
 This chapter presents a review of the EU and Bulgarian legislative, policy, and institutional frameworks.
-For an analysis at UN-level, please see Annex 3.
+For an analysis at UN-level, see Annex 3.

 2.1.
-EU Legislative, Policy and Institutional Framework for DRM
+EU Legislative, Policy, and Institutional Framework for DRM

-The European Union has played a leading role in the negotiations of the Sendai Framework for Disaster Risk Reduction 2015-2030 (Sendai Framework), and many of the Sendai recommendations are based on existing EU disaster risk management policies and programs, including most of the ongoing civil protection, development cooperation and humanitarian aid actions.
-There are also several links to other EU policies, including climate change adaptation, critical infrastructure protection, flood risk management, water and biodiversity protection, research and innovation and global health security, food and nutrition security.
+The EU has played a leading role in the negotiations of the Sendai Framework for Disaster Risk Reduction 2015-2030 (Sendai Framework), and many of the Sendai recommendations are based on existing EU DRM policies and programs, including most of the ongoing civil protection, development cooperation, and humanitarian aid actions.
+There are also several links to other EU policies, including CCA, critical infrastructure protection, flood risk management, water and biodiversity protection, research and innovation and global health security, food, and nutrition security.

 2.1.1.
-Strategic and Legal Arrangements at EU Level
+Strategic and legal arrangements at EU level

-The DRR/DRM process is driven and regulated by a set of strategies, directives, regulations, implementing rules, Council conclusions, European Parliament resolutions, and other provisions like commission staff working documents and Communications.
-A selection of the most important of these are reviewed within this subchapter.
+The DRR/DRM process is driven and regulated by a set of strategies, directives, regulations, implementing rules, Council conclusions, European Parliament resolutions, and other provisions such as Commission staff working documents and Communications.
+A selection of the most important of these are reviewed within this section.

-Please note that the current section does not refer to EU policies concerning developing and/or crises-resilient (third) countries, and measures provided by the Union under different directives like the Disaster Risk Reduction Implementation Plan (SEC (2011)215 final) of the EU Strategy for supporting disaster risk reduction in developing countries, Regulation No 375/2014 of the European Parliament and the Council on establishing the European Voluntary Humanitarian Aid Corps ('EU Aid Volunteers initiative'), the Commission Staff Working Document referring to the Action Plan for Resilience in Crisis Prone Countries 2013-2020 (SWD(2013) 227 final), and other documents laying down terms and procedures for the establishment, organization, and provision of humanitarian aid to third countries.
+Note that the current section does not refer to EU policies concerning developing and/or crises-resilient (third) countries, and measures provided by the EU under different directives such as the Disaster Risk Reduction Implementation Plan (SEC (2011) 215 final) of the EU Strategy for supporting disaster risk reduction in developing countries, Regulation No 375/2014 of the European Parliament and the Council on establishing the European Voluntary Humanitarian Aid Corps ('EU Aid Volunteers initiative'), the Commission Staff Working Document referring to the Action Plan for Resilience in Crisis Prone Countries 2013-2020 (SWD (2013) 227 final), and other documents laying down terms and procedures for the establishment, organization, and provision of humanitarian aid to third countries.